 Overview

-Cleveland Clinic’s Thoracic Imaging Fellowship program offers comprehensive training in all aspects of thoracic and cardiac imaging including thoracic CT, MR, and plain film as well dedicated time with cardiac CT and MR. Chest intervention and biopsy rotations are integral part of the fellowship training.
-Depending upon a fellow’s level of interest, a portion of each fellow’s schedule is protected for academic and scholarly pursuits such as research projects, preparation of manuscripts for peer-reviewed journals and preparing presentations for national meetings with available mentors to help guide each individual.
-For projects where the fellow is listed as first author on the poster or presentation and is the “presenter,” the office of Graduate Medical Education provides appropriate funds for attendance pending approval by the fellowship director.
-A unique resource at Cleveland Clinic is the Center for Medical Art and Photography which is available for support in all academic endeavors, something that past fellows have found particularly useful.
+Cleveland Clinic’s Thoracic Imaging Fellowship program offers comprehensive training in all aspects of thoracic imaging including thoracic CT, MR, and plain film.
+Chest intervention and biopsy rotations are integral part of the fellowship training.
+Depending upon a fellow’s level of interest, a portion of each fellow’s schedule is protected for academic and scholarly pursuits such as research projects, preparation of manuscripts for peer-reviewed journals and preparing presentations for national meetings.
+Mentors are available to guide fellows through these endeavors.

-The Cleveland Clinic Cardiothoracic practice is a high-volume clinical service, interpreting over 150,000 thoracic imaging examinations (including 45,000 CT imaging studies), over 300 interventional procedures, over 5,000 Cardiac MR and over 20,000 Cardiac CTs annually.
-We are a state-of-the-art department equipped with Siemens.
-Advanced quantitative imaging, DECT, Proton counting CT and 3D Printing are performed at the Clinic.
-The vast and complex pathologies encountered at Cleveland Clinic – ranging from ILD to post cardiac and lung transplant patients to unusual infectious diseases is unprecedented.
+The Cleveland Clinic thoracic practice is a high-volume clinical service, interpreting over 150,000 thoracic imaging examinations (including 45,000 CT imaging studies) and over 300 interventional procedures annually.
+Our department is equipped with state-of-the-art Siemens technology.
+Advanced imaging techniques such as quantitative imaging, dual-energy CT (DECT), photon-counting CT, and 3D printing are routinely performed.
+The breadth and complexity of pathologies—ranging from interstitial lung disease to post-cardiac and lung transplant cases to rare infectious diseases—are unparalleled.

-The department consists of 11 full-time thoracic and 4 full-time cardiac imagers, all of whom have advanced training in their respective fields.
-It is one of the largest sections in the country.
-All staff members are approachable, eager to teach and actively engaged in educational discussions with fellows and residents.
+The department consists of 12 full-time, fellowship-trained thoracic imagers.
+It is one of the largest thoracic radiology sections in the country.
+All staff are approachable, enthusiastic educators who actively engage in teaching fellows and residents.

-To complement the rich clinical experience, fellows also participate in multiple interdisciplinary conferences, including Interstitial lung disease conference, Rad-Path conference, Lung cancer tumor board, Lung cancer screening nodule management tumor board, Lung transplant conference, Infectious disease conference and CTEPH/PERT.
 These conferences provide opportunities for collaboration with clinical colleagues.
-The fellows also prepare and present at interesting case conferences, resident conferences, medical student conferences and journal club.
+The fellows also prepare and present at interesting case conferences, resident conferences, medical student conferences, and journal club.

 *** All applicants must have completed a United States residency training program in diagnostic radiology and must be board certified or eligible by the American Board of Radiology prior to commencing the fellowship.
 Foreign applicants must also be Board eligible in their country of origin, ECFMG (Educational Commission on Foreign Medical Graduates) certified and be USMLE (United States Medical Licensing Exam) certified with passing scores on Steps one, two, and three. ***